ssshojaei/distro-info/README.md

 # Distro Information in JS
-Getting some informations of your Gnu/Linux Distro
+Getting some informations of your Gnu/Linux Distro.
+You can import the index.js file in your project:).

 ## Installing

 **with npm**

-    npm i distro-info
+    npm i distro-info //old version

 **with yarn**

-    yarn add distro-info
+    yarn add distro-info // old version

 ## usage